Cyace84/tip4/src/pages/index.md

 ::: info

 This documentation has been developed by the [Broxus team](https://broxus.com/) and provides a unique implementation of the TIP4 contracts.
-All rights pertaining to this documentation project are exclusively reserved for the Broxus team.

 :::

 ## Abstract